 Offering tuition reimbursement as a benefit provides your employees with the training and education they need to succeed within your company.
-It can also be an excellent way to ensure that you attract the right people and retain them over time.
+It can also be an excellent way to attract and retain the right people over time.
 It’s cost-effective and adds value to your company image.

-Below we break down five reasons why tuition reimbursement as a benefit is a valuable tool for your company.
+Below we summarize five reasons why tuition reimbursement as a benefit is a valuable tool for your company.

 1. Tax breaks

-Tuition reimbursement programs offer tax breaks to employers resulting in a low-cost, high-value benefit.
+Tuition reimbursement programs offer employers tax breaks, resulting in a low-cost, high-value benefit.
 Money employers spend on repaying tuition or other education expenses is tax-deductible, up to $5,250 per employee per year.
-In addition, employees that take programs specifically designed to teach them skills they need in a new job within the organization can qualify for more tax breaks.
+In addition, employees who take programs designed to teach them skills they need in a new job can qualify for more tax breaks.

 2. Improved retention